tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 **normal attribute**

-- is a setting that persists in node object
+- a setting that persists in node object
-- is not reset before each chef-client run unlike other attributes
+- not reset before each chef-client run unlike other attributes

 syntax in recipe or node file: